Police Department Brenham Texas

 Police Transparency

-The City of Brenhan Has Been Sued Again
+The City Sued Again

 Defendants in the lawsuit are: City of Brenham, Officers Ashley Burns, Thomas Kurie, Richelle Malinowski, Eric Crosby, Jason Kasprowwicz, Karen Stacks, Conner Caskey, Kevin Raven, Llody Powell, and Excel Motors.